The Jennifer Aniston Salad is fresh, crunchy, and packed with plant-based protein. Enjoy this light, gluten free salad as a healthy lunch or dinner.

 - 1 cup dry quinoa

-- 15oz can chickpeas, drained and rinsed
+- 15 oz can chickpeas, drained and rinsed

-- 1 English cucumber, diced
+- 1 English cucumber, chopped

 - 1/2 small red onion, minced

-- 1/2 packed cup fresh parsley, finely chopped
+- 1/2 cup packed fresh parsley, finely chopped

-- 1/2 loosely-packed cup fresh mint leaves, finely chopped
+- 1/2 cup loosely-packed fresh mint leaves, finely chopped

 - 1/2 cup roasted salted pistachios, chopped

-- 1 cup (4oz) crumbled feta cheese
+- 1 cup crumbled feta cheese, 4oz

 - salt and pepper, to taste

-- For the Lemon Dressing:
+For the Lemon Dressing:

-- 1/2 cup lemon juice (3-4 lemons)
+- 1/2 cup lemon juice, ~3-4 lemons

 - 1/2 cup extra virgin olive oil